Skip to main content

 1. Create a new identity using one of the following methods:

-• Clicking Identities in the left menu and click New, or
+• Click Identities in the left menu, then click New, or

 • Click the Create dropdown in the upper right corner and select Identity.